 Experts from all walks of life make this mistake.
 Here’s another example with potentially life-and-death consequences and yet someone who should have known better failed to frame his message clearly.
 The example comes from the worldwide coronavirus pandemic of 2020, at a time when the UK’s initial “lockdown” was slowly being eased.

 Having announced that schools were to remain closed to many children, for safety reasons, the UK Government also announced, just two days later, that zoos could re-open.
 Ministers were, no doubt, astonished when the press (and others) piled in asking why children could go to the zoo but not to school.
-Frankly, so was I. It was obvious to me and obvious, presumably, to the Prime Minister who made the announcement.
-But not so obvious to many others: in the context of coronavirus, visiting a zoo is so much safer than attending school.
+Frankly, so was I. The reasoning was obvious to me and obvious, presumably, to the Prime Minister who made the announcement.
+But not so obvious to many others who simply didn’t realise that, in the context of coronavirus, visiting a zoo is so much safer than attending school.

 Why?
-Zoos are outdoors3Of course, some zoos have indoor areas, but those areas were not being permitted to re-open as part of the announcement I am referring to in this example. and visitor numbers can be restricted so that everyone can maintain the required distance from each other.
+Because zoos are outdoors3Of course, some zoos have indoor areas, but those areas were not being permitted to re-open. and visitor numbers can be restricted so that everyone can maintain the required distance from each other.
 But schools are indoor areas and classrooms are too small for all students to attend and yet be kept sufficiently far apart.

 Sometimes, it is tedious to have to spell out what seems so obvious – and, in the case of an ongoing event, to keep on spelling it out, day after day – but inferences and logical consequences aren’t equally obvious to everyone.
 When addressing an audience that doesn’t share your expertise, clarity is only achieved if you express your message – and explain your message – clearly.